-Maximizing website traffic and visitors numbers is well and good, but if that’s where all of your money is going, you’re probably wasting it.
+Maximizing website traffic and visitors numbers is well and good, but if that’s where all of your money is going, you’re probably a victim of Lead Generation Waste

-You Could be Wasting Money on Lead Generation; Numbers Can Be Deceiving
+You Could Be a Victim of Lead Generation Waste; Numbers Can Be Deceiving

 When I ask these folks what kind of traffic they’re bringing in for all of their lead-gen efforts, the numbers usually aren’t terrible.
 2,500 visitors per month, for some of the smaller companies.
 15,000 per month for more mid-sized ones.
 For some of the larger ones, as many as 35,000 visitors per month.

-However, when I dig a little bit deeper and ask how many leads they’re seeing out of that traffic, suddenly their reason for complaint becomes much clearer.
+However, when I dig a little bit deeper and ask how many leads they’re getting out of that traffic, suddenly their reason for complaint becomes much clearer.
 6%.
 8%.
 4%.
 Some even less.
-Ouch.
+Ouch!
+That quickly becomes Lead Generation Waste.

 Leads should not be this expensive!